matthewkmayer/matthewkmayer.github.io/blag/content/post/rusty-von-humboldt.md

 * Nobody else on my team knows Rust
 * [Rusoto](https://github.com/rusoto/rusoto), the AWS SDK, is still a work in progress
-* Cross compiling from my Macbook to the Linux server is not pleasant, mostly due to OpenSSL
+* Cross compiling from my Macbook to the Linux server is not pleasant, mostly due to OpenSSL *(edit for 2020: rustls is a great replacement with low friction)*

 Another factor in my decision to create Rusty von Humboldt is to show off Rust, serde, rayon and Rusoto.